-- 1) We derive a computationally tractable analytic expression for the average detection probability (\bar{P}d) for ED-based spectrum sensing over \mathcal{F} composite fading channels. - We then extend this to the cases of collaborative spectrum sensing and square-law selection (SLS) diversity to improve the detection performance. - 3) We analyze the performance of ED-based spectrum sensing over F composite fading channels using the receiver operating characteristic (ROC) curves.
-Comprehensive numerical results provide useful insights into the performance of ED over F composite fading channels for different average SNR levels, time-bandwidth product, multipath fading conditions, shadowing conditions, number of diversity branches and number of collaborative users.
-Furthermore, we investigate the effect of noise power uncertainty on the detection performance.
-All of these results will be useful in the design of energy-efficient cognitive radio systems for emerging wireless applications. - 4) We derive a closed-form expression for the area under the ROC curve (AUC) and evaluate this for different multipath fading and shadowing conditions. - 5) We derive closed-form expressions for the differential entropy and cross entropy over \mathcal{F} composite fading channels. - 6) The behavior of the differential entropy and cross entropy is then evaluated for different conditions of the average SNR levels, multipath fading and shadowing conditions.
-Most importantly, we provide important insights into the relationship between the differential entropy and energy detection performance, i.e., how different fading conditions affect the sensing of the signal energy and its information content.
-Useful insights are also provided when comparing the ROC and AUC measures as a function of the differential entropy.
+- 1) We derive a computationally tractable analytic expression for the average detection probability (\bar{P}d) for ED-based spectrum sensing over \mathcal{F} composite fading channels. - 2) We then extend this to the cases of collaborative spectrum sensing and square-law selection (SLS) diversity to improve the detection performance. - 3) We analyze the performance of ED-based spectrum sensing over \mathcal{F} composite fading channels using the receiver operating characteristic (ROC) curves.
+Comprehensive numerical results provide useful insights into the performance of ED over \mathcal{F} composite fading channels for different average signal-to-noise ratio (SNR) levels, time-bandwidth product, multipath fading conditions, shadowing conditions and number of diversity branches and collaborating users.
+Furthermore, we also investigate the effect of noise power uncertainty on the detection performance.
+All of these results will be useful in the design of energy-efficient cognitive radio systems for emerging wireless applications.

+- 4) We derive a closed-form expression for the area under the ROC curve (AUC) and evaluate this for different multipath fading and shadowing conditions. - 5) We derive closed-form expressions for the Shannon entropy and cross entropy over \mathcal{F} composite fading channels.
+To the best of authors' knowledge, none of the expressions presented in the paper have been previously reported in the literature. - 6) The behavior of the Shannon entropy and cross entropy is then evaluated for different conditions of the average SNR levels, multipath fading and shadowing conditions.
+Most importantly, we provide important insights into the relationship between the Shannon entropy and energy detection performance.

-The remainder of the paper is organized as follows: In Section II, we briefly review the principle of ED and the statistical characteristics of the \mathcal{F} composite fading model.
+The remainder of the paper is organized as follows.
+In Section II, we briefly review the principle of ED and the statistical characteristics of the \mathcal{F} composite fading model.
 In Section III, we present analytical expressions for the \bar{P}d over \mathcal{F} composite fading channels for the cases of single user spectrum sensing, collaborative spectrum sensing, SLS diversity reception and noise power uncertainty.
 Subsequently, a closed-form expression for the AUC is presented in Section IV.
-In Section V, we also provide exact closed-form expressions for the differential entropy and cross entropy over \mathcal{F} composite fading channels.
+In Section V, we also provide exact closed-form expressions for the Shannon entropy and cross entropy over \mathcal{F} composite fading channels.
 Section VI provides some numerical and simulation results while Section VII presents some concluding remarks.